hartwigmedical/actin/clinical/README.md

 | End date  (if applicable)   |                | N/A        |
 | Description (if applicable) |                |            |

-### Optional set
+### Additional (optional) set

-The optional set is not required to run ACTIN, but if the variables are available, the variables in this set can be mapped to the ACTIN clinical model as well:
+Below is a set of variables that is not necessarily required to run ACTIN, but if the variables are available, the variables in this set can be mapped to the ACTIN clinical model as well:

 | Category   | Variable              | Example values       | With date? |
 |------------|-----------------------|----------------------|------------|